 The analysis of tBMD gives interesting outputs as well.
 Although BV/TV and DA are in the same range because of the matching, the t-test reveal a higher tBMD in OI trabecular bone than in healthy condition with 95% certainty and a very high significance level.
 The coefficients obtained from the linear mixed-effects model show that there is a relation between tBMD and BV/TV as zero is not included in the slope CI.
 This result can have different origins.
 From a biological point of view, the remodeling process leads to a mineralization gradient from the core of the trabecula to the outer surface.
 As trabecular thickness decreases with BV/TV, this means that with a lower BV/TV the core of trabeculae could be less mineralized.
 The second explanation for this slope comes from the scanning.
 Effectively, during scanning a phenomenon called partial volume effect occurs and its impact decreases with an increasing BV/TV.
-Nevertheless, the former (biological) explanation is expect to have a less significant impact than the latter (scanning).
-Regarding the other coefficients of the linear regression, the CI of group variable exclude zero as well leading to the conclusion that we have 95% certainty that the intercept is different depending on the group.
+The former (biological) explanation is expected to have a less significant impact than the latter (scanning).
+Regarding the other coefficients of the linear regression, the CI of group variable excludes zero as well, leading to the conclusion that we have 95% certainty that the intercept is different depending on the group.
 This could be explained by the bisphosphonate treatment that OI patients receive.
 Effectively, bisphosphonate is aimed to freeze the remodeling process which lead to higher mineralization of the bone.
-According to the results of Indermaur et al. (2021) these findings suggest to add a correction accounting for the tBMD in FE simulations to catch the higher modulus, ultimate stress and post-yield behavior of OI bone compared to healthy bone at the ECM level.
-Regarding the interaction between BV/TV and the group, the p-value obtained show a high non-significance meaning that the slopes of both OI and healthy groups are the same.
+According to the results of Indermaur et al. (2021) these findings suggest adding a correction accounting for the tBMD in FE simulations to catch the higher modulus, ultimate stress and post-yield behavior of OI bone compared to healthy bone at the ECM level.
+Regarding the interaction between BV/TV and the group, the p-value obtained showed a high non-significance meaning that the slopes of both OI and healthy groups are the same.
 This could be visualized in Figure 10 where the fitted lines are obtained using the fixed effects of the model and the group variable if fixed.
 In this plot, performed with the interaction term (BV/TV x Group) the fitted lines appear to be quasi-parallel.

 The main limitations of this study are the definition of "homogeneous enough" and the fact that it is limited to tibiae XCTII scans.
 Moreover, having only one patient with OI type III where we could extract ROIs does not allows to do statistics.
 Effectively as those patients are in wheelchair, it could be interesting to analyze the impact of this condition on the weight bearing tibia.
 The ROI homogeneity has an important impact on the analysis quality.
-As proposed earlier, ROI homogeneity could be assessed in another way to be able to propose a more precise ROI filtering for fitting.
+As proposed earlier, ROI homogeneity could be assessed in another way to be able to propose a more precise ROI filtering for regression analysis.
 More investigations could be performed to improve the model for highly heterogeneous ROIs, but as it concerns mainly ROI with low stiffness the impact on FEA models could be negligible if the proportion of such low stiffness ROIs stays low.
-A similar study could be performed on XCTII radii scans to confirm the low differences between anatomical locations for coarser resolution.
-Another limitation is that the scans were performed on different devices which were not cross-calibrated.
-However, as they are the same model, it is expected to have a minor impact.
+A similar study could be performed on radius XCTII reconstructions to confirm the low differences between anatomical locations for coarser resolution.
+Another limitation is that the measurements were performed on different devices which were not cross-calibrated.
+However, as they are the same model, this is expected to have a minor impact.